midhunkalarikkal/FullDomain/Notes/React.md

     fetch('https://api.example.com/data')
       .then(response => response.json())
       .then(data => setData(data));

+      return (() => clearInterval()) // unMounting
   }, []); // Empty array means it runs once after the first render

   return <div>{JSON.stringify(data)}</div>;
 }
 ```

-## 3. `useRef`
+3. `useRef`
 ---------------
-useRef is a React hook that allows you to create a mutable object with a .current property.
+useRef is a React hook that allows us to create a mutable object with a .current property.
 This is often used to:

 Access a DOM element directly.
 Hold a value that doesn't cause re-renders when changed.

 No Re-renders: Changing ref.current does not trigger re-renders, making it suitable for performance optimization.
-Direct DOM Access: Helps you interact directly with DOM elements (e.g., focusing an input field).
+Direct DOM Access: Helps us to interact directly with DOM elements (e.g., focusing an input field).
 Preserves Value Across Renders: Keeps a mutable value that persists across re-renders without reinitialization.
 Simpler for Non-Display Logic: Perfect for use cases where the value is not directly rendered in the UI.